almightynassar/almighty-rpg-manager/README.md

 This is an RPG Management App.
 It is geared for D&D5E and a homebrew campaign, but can be edited via the files located in `src/assets/data` on the [GitHub page](https://github.com/almightynassar/almighty-rpg-manager).

+For the latest release you can use on your device, please check the [releases page](https://github.com/almightynassar/almighty-rpg-manager/releases).

 Some useful links and resources:

 - [A easy to use Player reference webpage](https://crobi.github.io/dnd5e-quickref/preview/quickref.html)